thoughtbot/maintaining-open-source-projects/book/02-community.md

 ## Communication channels

 Imagine an open source project where the most recent question remains unanswered for weeks in the issue tracker.
 You think of how else to contact people, but even a search for the maintainer’s public profiles finds no activity.
 You find yourself on a dead-end street: nothing is happening, and there is no indication that anything will happen soon.
 You would leave this place in search of greener pastures, trying to find another project that, even if not as useful for you as this one looks like, has an active community sustaining it.

 As maintainers, we want to avoid this feeling of abandonment.
 Communication is vital to keep the air fresh, even if to only say “I don’t have the time right now, hopefully next week.”
 It shows you keep the project in mind, you care about feedback, and you are honest about availability.
 Always keep the channel open, even when you can’t invest enough time to move forward any issue that’s being treated.
 It goes a long way into building a community that trusts you and your project.

-There are different communication channels for different needs:
+In your project, you may be utilizing several different communication channels for several different needs:

 * **Issue trackers** for concrete tasks that need to be done on the source, such as tracking software bugs, documenting desired features, and making